FlorentinD/UrbanData/MapAPIs.md

     * for reverse geocoding (string -> geoObject)

 * [<https://github.com/mocnik-science/osm-python-tools>](OSMPythonTools) for accessing OverpassAPI, NominatimAPI as well as OsmAPI
-  * problems to install under windows (use anaconda?)
+  * problems to install under windows (work around: use Anaconda or not Windows)

 ## Other resources